dwainscheeren/dwains-lovelace-dashboard/docs/configuration/more_page.md

 **This file is optional**

 This is a config file for the more page.
-You can access the more page from the hamburger icon in the main menu.
+You can access the more page from the three dots icon in the main menu.

 This page support addons, they are called *more page addons.* [Read more here](../addons/more_page.md).